 Though it’s rare, pantoprazole can cause an allergic reaction.
 Symptoms may include rash, swelling, or breathing problems.

 This allergic reaction can progress to interstitial nephritis, a kidney disorder that can lead to kidney failure.
 Symptoms of this condition include:

 - blood in your urine

 If you experience any of these symptoms, call your doctor right away.
 If your symptoms seem severe or life threatening, go to an emergency room or call 911.

 For people with osteoporosis: Pantoprazole can increase a person’s risk for osteoporosis, a condition that causes bones to become brittle.
 Tell your doctor if you have a history of osteoporosis.

 For people with low blood magnesium (hypomagnesemia): Pantoprazole can decrease the amount of magnesium in your body.
 Tell your doctor if you have a history of hypomagnesemia.

 For people being tested for neuroendocrine tumors: Pantoprazole can cause incorrect results in these tests.
 For this reason, your doctor will have you stop taking this drug at least 14 days before you have this testing.
 They may also have you repeat the testing if needed.

 Warnings for other groups

-For women who are breastfeeding: Pantoprazole may pass through breast milk and could be passed to a breastfeeding baby.
-Talk to your healthcare provider about other treatment options while breastfeeding.
+Those who are breastfeeding: Pantoprazole may pass through breast milk and could be passed to a breastfeeding baby.
+Talk with your healthcare professional about other treatment options while breastfeeding.